enthought/scimath/README.txt

-The interpolate package, a part othe Enthought Tool Suite.
+The interpolate package, a part of the Enthought Tool Suite.